jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-06b.md

 ## The Proper Surpluses Plotted Realistically

-To eliminate this unreal area, we will show how these ‘surpluses’ naturally manifest in our supereconomic supply and demand curves below:
+To eliminate this unreal area, we will apply our efficiency model as the supereconomic supply and demand curves below:

 ![Supply and Demand of Superphysics](/charts/econ/prod.png)